rusticlion/Manastorm/manastorm_codebase_dump.md

         local isNewFormat = type(cost[1]) == "string"

         if isNewFormat then
-            -- Collect each token individually, separating "any" tokens for _, tokenType in ipairs(cost) do
+            -- Collect each token individually, separating ANY tokens for _, tokenType in ipairs(cost) do
-                if tokenType:lower() == "any" then
+                if tokenType:lower() == Constants.TokenType.ANY then
                     table.insert(anyTokens, tokenType)
                 else
                     table.insert(regularTokens, tokenType)